sfdelgadop/ingesoft-II-front-end/README.md

 # ingesoft-II-project
-a cooking web aplication to improve local industries
+a cooking web aplication to improve local industries this is the front-end